Kenneth Waltz: Neorealism

 Like most other neorealists, Waltz accepted that globalization poses new challenges to states, but he did not believe that states are being replaced because no other non-state actor can equal the capabilities of the state.
 Waltz suggested that globalization is a fad of the 1990s, and if anything, the role of the state has expanded its functions in response to global transformations.

 Neorealism was Waltz's response to what he saw as the deficiencies of classical realism.
 Although both terms are sometimes used interchangeably, neorealism and realism have a number of fundamental differences.
 The main distinction between the two theories is that classical realism puts human nature, or the urge to dominate, at the center of its explanation for war, but neorealism stakes a reduced claim on human nature and argues instead that the pressures of anarchy tend to shape outcomes more directly than the human nature of statesmen and diplomats or domestic governmental preferences.

 Waltz's theory, as he explicitly states in Theory of International Politics, is not a theory of foreign policy and does not attempt to predict specific state actions, such as the collapse of the Soviet Union.
 The theory explains only general principles of behavior that govern relations between states in an anarchic international system, rather than specific actions.
 The recurring principles of behavior include balancing of power (the theory was refined by Stephen Walt, who modified the "balance of power" concept to "balance of threat"), entering individually-competitive arms races, and exercising restraint in proportion to relative power.
 In Theory of International Politics (1979:6) Waltz suggested that explanation, rather than prediction, is expected from a good social science theory since social scientists cannot run the controlled experiments that give the natural sciences so much predictive power.

 As a teacher, Waltz trained numerous prominent international relations scholars, including Stephen Walt, Barry Posen, Stephen Van Evera, Bob Powell, Avery Goldstein, Christopher Layne, Benny Miller, Karen Adams, Shibley Telhami, James Fearon, William Rose, Robert Gallucci, and Andrew Hanami.
 He influenced Robert Jervis and Robert Art.

 Columbia University colleague Robert Jervis has said of Waltz, "Almost everything he has written challenges the consensus that prevailed at the time" and "Even when you disagree, he moves your thinking ahead."
 Leslie H. Gelb has considered Waltz one of the "giants" who helped define the field of international relations as an academic discipline.

+Nuclear proliferation

+While he only gave passing mention to nuclear proliferation in Theory of International Politics, Waltz put forth arguments in later work that nuclear proliferation would reduce the likelihood and severity of conflict.
+He argued that nuclear proliferation was desirable.